uyaramm/to_do_project/README.md

 ## How to run this app

 1. Clone project
-2. Navegate to the terminal to install the required libraries specified in the package.json file npm install
+2. Navigate to the terminal to install the required libraries specified in the package.json file npm install
 3. Run the project:
 npm start